andrevidela/Research-report/Thesis/index.md

 This is because `(+)` is not declared linearly.
 This could be solved with an alternative standard library which is purely linear.

 The second condition is easy to implement as a boolean check, but requires a bit of thought about _where_ to put it.
-Since the next condition requires us to change the _case tree_ of our function definition we are going to add the boolean check in `src/TTImp/ProcessDef.idr` which will process every definition of our program.
+Since the next condition requires us to change the _case tree_ of our function definition, we are going to add the boolean check in `src/TTImp/ProcessDef.idr` which will process every definition of our program.
 We are going to short-circuit the case-tree generation by replacing the compiled one by our modified version of it:

 ```haskell
 --            ┌ The previously compiled case tree